Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

     - [x] 3.1.2.
 Add camera and lighting setup to the scene.
 (Already implemented)
     - [x] 3.1.3.
 Run ESLint on main.js.
 (1 warning: 'light' assigned but never used; see results.log)
     - [x] 3.1.4.
 Manually verify the scene renders with camera, lighting, and animated torus.
 (Confirmed in browser)
-    - [ ] 3.1.5.
+    - [x] 3.1.5.
 Record the result of the manual verification and ESLint run in a results log.
+(Logged in results.log)
-    - [ ] 3.1.6.
+    - [x] 3.1.6.
 Commit the changes to git if all checks pass.
+(Committed and pushed)
   - [ ] 3.2.
 Develop gameEngine.js to manage global game state, handle main game loop, and dispatch events between modules.
-    - [ ] 3.2.1.
+    - [x] 3.2.1.
 Implement global game state management in gameEngine.js.
+(Implemented singleton class with state and methods)
-    - [ ] 3.2.2.
+    - [x] 3.2.2.
 Add main game loop logic.
+(Implemented modular, extensible loop; tested with torus animation)
-    - [ ] 3.2.3.
+    - [x] 3.2.3.
 Add event dispatching between modules.
+(Modular event bus implemented and tested)
-    - [ ] 3.2.4.
+    - [x] 3.2.4.
 Run ESLint on gameEngine.js.
+(0 errors, 0 warnings)
-    - [ ] 3.2.5.
+    - [x] 3.2.5.
 Manually verify state/event flow works as expected.
+(PASS)
-    - [ ] 3.2.6.
+    - [x] 3.2.6.
 Record the result of the manual verification and ESLint run in a results log.
+(Logged in results.log)
     - [ ] 3.2.7.
 Commit the changes to git if all checks pass.
   - [ ] 3.3.
 Implement levelManager.js to select the current level, load the appropriate structure blueprint, and manage difficulty settings.
     - [ ] 3.3.1.
 Implement level selection logic.